 Mount Point, Identify Your SSD’s UUID, udev Rules.

-file allows you to configure your external SSD to mount automatically at boot with a consistent path.
+Adding an entry to your /etc/fstab file allows you to configure your external SSD to mount automatically at boot with a consistent path.
 Here’s how you can do it:

 1. Identify Your SSD’s UUID or Device Name